 Gross Pay vs Net Pay: What Is Gross Pay?

-In a nutshell, gross income is the compensation that the employee earns during a pay period before any deductions are considered.
-Gross income includes additions like commissions, bonuses, reimbursements, and overtime.
-Before paying you, your employer (unless you are an independent contractor) will take that figure and remove payroll deductions – which include income tax, Social Security taxes, and Medicare taxes.
+In simple terms, gross income is the total pay an employee receives during a pay period before any deductions.
+Gross income includes extras like commissions, bonuses, reimbursements, and overtime.
+Before you get paid, your employer (unless you are an independent contractor) will take that amount and subtract payroll deductions, which include income tax, Social Security taxes, and Medicare taxes.

 How to Calculate Gross Pay